 As more and more of the Web has shifted to SSL, filtering has gotten more challenging for schools.
-Decrypting HTTPS traffic is essential for schools so that they can filter and report on students’ Google searches, what YouTube videos they are watching, and what sites they are accessing.
+Decrypting HTTPS traffic is essential for schools so that they can filter and report on students’ web activity: Google searches, what YouTube videos they are watching, and what sites they are accessing.

 In order to decrypt SSL traffic, schools have been forced to set up a trusted-man-in-the-middle (TMITM) proxy, set up complicated PAC files, and push certificates to each and every device.
 It’s a lot to do and a lot to manage — especially for busy school IT teams.

-Once you start using Smart Agents in Relay, you can say goodbye to the proxy server, the PAC files, and the certificates because Smart Agents take care of all of that for you.
+Once you start using Smart Agents in Filter, you can say goodbye to the proxy server, the PAC files, and the certificates because Smart Agents take care of all of that for you.
 Schools get the insight and control they need with none of the hassles.